weng-yue/handytrack/README.md

 Some of my hobbies are playing football with my friends and videogames.
 I also love going on vacation.
 I enjoy traveling to the corners of the planet to see and experience amazing things.
 I hope to continue to travel the world for as long as I can.

+Saad Wajidi -

+My name is Saad Wajidi, and I'm an author of this User Interface.
+I was born in Minnesota, and I like doing karate, skateboarding, and traveling the country.
+I'm a senior at Math and Science Academy, as well as a PSEO student at the University of Minnesota.
+I plan on studying chemical engineering in college, mainly focusing on the software side of technology.

 Grant Zeng -